glindaqu/s21_3DViewer/README.md

 - The program must allow recording small screencasts by a special button - the current custom affine transformation of the loaded object into gif-animation (640x480, 10fps, 5s)

-💡 [Tap here](https://forms.yandex.ru/cloud/641815b8e010db24ff2687a4/) **to leave your feedback on the project.** Pedago Team really tries to make your educational experience better.
+💡 [Tap here](https://forms.yandex.ru/cloud/641815b8e010db24ff2687a4/) **to leave your feedback on the project.** Product Team really tries to make your educational experience better.